jmillerv/instagram-aim-status/README.md

 This was made in a mad flash in service of a bit I was doing on instagram.
 I wouldn't call this quality software.
 If this ends up being of any use to anyone, it will have done far more than I anticipated.

-As this is programmed it takes in a json file of artists and spits tracks and artists

-It then returns a random track from the body of the returned tracks.

-From there it navigates to the shazam web page and parses the html looking for the lryics.

-Once it obtains the lyrics it trims them down to the first 60 characters.
-It will cut off words.
+As this is programmed it in an argument for a given artist, then returns a random track from the body of the returned tracks.
+From there it navigates to the shazam web page and parses the html looking for the lryics.Once it obtains the lyrics it trims them down to the first 60 characters.
+It will cut off words, so be warned.

-I didn't build in any verification that it ends up returning the artist you intend, so you must know your discographies and lyrics.
+I didn't build in any verification that it ends up returning the artist you intend.

 ## Usage